Socialist Party of Timor

-The Socialist Party of Timor (Partido Socialista de Timor, PST) is a Marxist–Leninist political party in East Timor.
+The Socialist Party of Timor (Partido Socialista de Timor, PST) is a Marxist–Leninist political party in Timor-Leste (formerly East Timor).

 History

 The Socialist Party of Timor was founded in February 1997, whilst East Timor was still under Indonesian occupation (though it claims it was founded earlier on 20 December 1990).
 It is a splinter party of the Fretilin and was established by Avelino Maria da Silva Coelho, Pedro Martires da Costa and Antonio Maher Lopes.
 Labour and student groups based in the Indonesian capital of Jakarta and other Indonesian cities where East Timorese studied and worked formed the basis of PST's members.
-The party's first national congress was held from 10 to 11 February 2000 in Dili, the capital of East Timor.
+The party's first national congress was held from 10 to 11 February 2000 in Dili, the capital of Timor-Leste.

 Organisation

 The party is represented in many communities and focuses its work on the traditional FRETILIN areas, such as Soibada and Aileu.
 Its members are mostly young people, but also some old members of the left wings of FALINTIL and FRETILIN.
 Some cooperative farms were set up by the party.

 The party structure includes a Politburo, a Central Committee with 82 members, and party organizations for labour, women and youth.
 The party newspaper Vanguarda is also published irregularly.

 The PST's political structure includes a political bureau, a central committee with 82 members, and labour, women's, and youth wings.
 The party also irregularly publishes a newsletter named Vanguarda.
 Links with Timorese unions exist but are very small due to few industrial jobs.
 The PST has various international ties, such as the Portuguese Communist Party, the Dutch Greens, Australia's Democratic Socialist Party, and Indonesia's People's Democratic Party.
 Connections to Abílio Araújo and his PNT are denied as well as a hostile attitude towards the Church.
 The party has international ties with a range of political organisations and trade unions in Portugal, Western Europe, Australia and Indonesia.